BADR-EL/elk-demo/README.md

 5. Access Kibana's "Discover" tab, create an index pattern, and view the logs.

 ## Scenario 2: Real-Time Log Processing
 The second scenario involves configuring the logback library to send logs directly to Logstash, enabling real-time log processing.
-The testing process is as follows:
+The testing process is as follows

 1. Re-run the demo app and the ELK Stack.
 2. Create a new index pattern in Kibana.